|"...and Aphrodite is being crowned by Persuasion (Peitho)..." |

 The unifying religious ambitions of the influential Florentine philosopher Marsilio Ficino may be detected in the three leaves that emerge from that fold of cloth (the metaphoric vulva held by Peitho) which appear to reference the Christian Trinity.
 Ficino's influential syncretism may be deciphered by carefully considering alterations made to the painting during its execution, and which noted will confirm the artists intention to physically exaggerate the paintings fundamental meaning.
 Through those subtle alterations the painting can be seen to gain confidence in the import of its message.

-This painting by Botticelli is generally understood to have been a wedding commission made for Lorenzo di Pierfrancesco de’ Medici (1463-1503) second cousin to Lorenzo de' Medici (1449-1492) [also known as Lorenzo the Magnificent] and destined to be hung above the younger Lorenzo's marital bed.
+The Birth of Venus by Sandro Botticelli is generally understood to have been a wedding commission made for Lorenzo di Pierfrancesco de’ Medici (1463-1503) second cousin to Lorenzo de' Medici (1449-1492) [also known as Lorenzo the Magnificent] and possibly to be hung above the younger Lorenzo's marital bed.

 In Botticelli's well recognised painting the young goddess Venus is about to receive the metaphoric form of the vulva from the goddess Peitho [aka persuasion] who forever imbues the anatomical form of the goddess with the power of persuasion and by doing so reveres the vulva as the crowning glory of the feminine.
 The act of conferring is portrayed by Botticelli as a theatrical event and accords with the observation made by Pausanias (c.110 –180 AD) in his 2nd century travelogue Descriptions of Greece.